This table reports the returns for each of our Super funds, after fees and before taxes, to 31 October 2021.

-We report regularly on the returns, after fees and before taxes, of each of our investment funds.
 Returns are what we get back when we invest.
-They can go up and down over time, reflecting both the changes in value of the assets within the investment funds, and the ups and downs of the overall market.
+They can go up and down over time, reflecting both the changes in the value of the assets within the funds and the ups and downs of the overall market.

-Here you can see how much each investment fund has gained or lost over the last month.
-Every month, we report the returns, after fees and before tax of each of our investment funds.
+This table shows how much each fund has gained or lost over time.
+Every month, we report the returns after fees and before tax of each of our funds.

-This graph compares each investment fund's return to a relevant benchmark, after fees and tax at the top PIR.
-A benchmark is a standard against which the performance of your investments can be measured and is a useful tool for investors to judge whether or not their investment manager is adding value.
-Find out more information about our benchmarks.
+This graph compares each fund's return to a relevant benchmark, after fees and tax at the top PIR.
+A benchmark is a standard against which the performance of your fund can be measured and is a useful tool for investors to judge whether or not their investment manager is adding value.

-The actual asset allocation of each investment fund may at times differ to the asset allocation for the relevant benchmark because we have an active investment management style.
-You can find the actual asset allocation for each investment fund in our fund updates.
+The actual asset allocation of each fund may at times differ from the asset allocation for the relevant benchmark because we have an active investment management style.
+You can find the actual asset allocation for each fund in our Super fund updates.

 Past performance is no indicator of future performance.
 The value of your investment, including returns, can decrease as well as increase.
 No one guarantees the return of capital or income from the Kiwi Wealth Super Scheme or any Kiwi Wealth Super Scheme fund.